ALEEEHU/Awesome-Text2X-Resources/README.md

 ✉️ Any additions or suggestions, feel free to contribute and contact hyqale1024@gmail.com.

 ## Update Logs
+* `2024.03.25` - add one new survey paper of 3D GS into the section of "Survey and Awesome Repos--Topic 1: 3D Gaussian Splatting".
 * `2024.03.12` - add a new section "Dynamic Gaussian Splatting", including Neural Deformable 3D Gaussians, 4D Gaussians, Dynamic 3D Gaussians.
 * `2024.03.11` - CVPR 2024 Accpeted Papers [Link](https://cvpr.thecvf.com/Conferences/2024/AcceptedPapers)
 * update some papers accepted by CVPR 2024!
 Congratulations🎉